josaur/onlineBeratung-k8s-config/README.md

 `sh ./customization/setup_customization_configmaps.sh <namespace> <release_name>`
 5. Install the helm chart\
 `helm install <release_name> k8s --wait-for-jobs -f values.yaml -f values-secrets.yaml`
+6. (For minikube: use `minikube tunnel` on the host to access the cluster)

 ### Upgrading an existing helm release based on a branch
 1. Make sure you have the latest changes of git submodule if you work on a branch \